LKXoro/Data-portfolio/README.md

 ## Welcome to the data anlysis repository by:
 - Edgar Alvarado

-*For the moment the repository still a work in process*
+*At the moment the repository still a work in process*

 In it will be shown several data analysis projects realized on distinct courses and certifications, on them it will be applied processes and tools from data analysis and a little of data science.
 It will show the 6 data analysis phases: